-The Heavy Chain Stitch is a thicker variation of the regular chain stitch and is perfect for outlines where you really want the hand embroidery stitch to stand out.
+The heavy chain stitch creates a bold, braided line that instantly adds texture and dimension to hand embroidery.
+It is a thicker variation of the regular chain stitch and is perfect for outlines where you really want the hand embroidery stitch to stand out.
 When you are looking for a thick line in embroidery, this is the stitch for you.
-It is also referred to as the broad chain stitch, the braid stitch or the heavy braid stitch.

 This stitch follows curves well and has a braid-like look and texture.
 This is a useful to fill backgrounds or in creating pictures.
 Try the heavy chain stitch for stems, organic forms, monograms and more.

-Use this embroidery stitch for crazy quilting, surface design, fiber projects and to embellish garments.
 I really like the thick look that can be made with the double stitching through the chain stitch.
 Want it even thicker?
 Use a heavier thread, like I did in one of the samples below with a variegated Perle cotton.
 Or, use all six strand of floss with stranded embroidery floss.

 How to Embroider the Heavy Chain Stitch

-With the heavy chain stitch, each loop is stitched through two stitches forming a thick line of embroidery stitches.
+With the heavy chain stitch, each loop is stitched through two stitches, forming a thick line of embroidery stitches.
 This is a variation of the chain stitch.

 Here is a step-by-step tutorial with photos on how to embroider the heavy chain stitch.